Verdify

 Is this a strategy workshop or an implementation plan?

 The audit produces an implementation-ready roadmap.
-It includes workflow inventory, action limits, systems-of-record review, risk register, telemetry plan, and a recommended first Verified AI build path.
+It includes an expertise map, knowledge architecture review, workflow inventory, action limits, systems-of-record review, private eval plan, telemetry plan, and a recommended first learning-loop build path.

-No. The audit is useful before a prototype exists, especially when the team has multiple AI ideas but no shared definition of what AI should be allowed to do.
+No. The audit is useful before a prototype exists, especially when the team has multiple AI ideas but no shared definition of what expertise, knowledge, feedback, and outcomes the organization needs to own.

-What makes this different from AI readiness consulting?
+What makes this different from AI readiness work?

-The audit is workflow-specific.
-It focuses on allowed and prohibited actions, approval paths, logging, scorecards, and the first implementation decision.
+The audit is workflow-specific and advantage-oriented.
+It focuses on organization-owned knowledge, expert judgment, private evals, feedback loops, allowed and prohibited actions, and the first implementation decision.